astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment create

-Creates a new Deployment on Astronomer.
+Creates a new Airflow Deployment in your current Astronomer Workspace.

 ### Usage